powsybl/powsybl.github.io/pages/documentation/simulation/metrix/index.md

 }
 ```

-For loads, the only reference variable is the initial load :
+For loads, the only reference variable is the initial load:
 ```groovy
 loadsGroup("name of the sed") {
   filter { load.id == ... } // filter loads
 }
 ```

-Note that when one of the item in the set reach its limit (eg. its pmax), no further variation can be made on other items.
+Note that if one of the item in the set reach its limit (eg. its pmax), no further variation can be made on other items.

 ## Outputs